Topics Map > Client Configuration

 Email protocol is a method by which a communication channel is established between two computers and email (some protocols also include calendar data) is transferred between them.
 When an email is transferred, a mail server and two computers are involved.
 One computer sends the mail and the other one receives it.
 The mail server stores the mail and lets the receiving device access it and download it if needed.

 Even though Microsoft provides you with the ability to connect to your Office 365 account using a wide variety of clients/protocols, for the best experience and complete support, Microsoft recommends connecting through one of the following ways:

-- via the Exchange protocol (MAPI) within most current version Outlook desktop client
+- Via the Exchange protocol (MAPI) within most current versions of Outlook desktop clients.

 - Log into Wisc Account Administration site.

 - Select the account you want to manage.

 - Click on the "Office 365" tab in the left-hand column.
 It will be expanded.